 - Principal balances as low as $100, which is perfect for covering surprise emergencies

-If it weren’t for the unreasonable APRs, First Day Loan would be the perfect financial resource for the working class.
+If it weren’t for the shockingly high APRs, First Day Loan would be the perfect financial resource for the working class.

 First Day Loan is a typical tribal lender, and they suffer from all of the same flaws as their peers in the industry.
-The list of cons is relatively short, but each one poses a significant danger and should probably be dealbreakers on their own.
+The list of cons is relatively short, but each one poses a significant danger and should probably be a dealbreaker on its own.

 The issues with borrowing from First Day Loan are:

-- Unreasonable interest rates that are orders of magnitude higher than other forms of credit
+- Unreasonable interest rates that are significantly higher than other forms of credit

 - Their tribal immunity, which means that consumers are at an extreme legal disadvantage in any disputes

-Borrowing from First Day Loan is always risky, in more ways than one.
+Borrowing from First Day Loan is always risky.
 The chances of borrowers being able to afford the loans are low, and they can never enter the loan agreement from a position of any power.